gandalfoglia/gandalfoglia.github.io/Resume/My work/TEDxYouth@Martigny.md

 ---
-icon : flame
+icon: flame
-tags: projects
+tags: projects, TEDx, youth
 ---
 # TEDxYouth@Martigny

-## How it started
+## How It Started
-My TEDx journey started at TEDxMartigny, as a volunteer.
-After a successful 2018 edition of the event, I joined their committee to learn more about the whole process of organizing an event.
+My TEDx journey began at TEDxMartigny, where I started as a volunteer.
+Following a successful 2018 edition, I joined the committee to delve deeper into the intricacies of organizing such an event.

-At the first meeting of the year 2019, the committee asked me if I wanted to organize a TEDxYouth event with their financial and structural support.
-I'm happy I said yes, even though it sounded really scary at the time.
+During the first meeting of 2019, the committee proposed that I organize a TEDxYouth event, offering their financial and structural support.
+I hesitantly accepted, feeling both excited and apprehensive about the challenge.

-I brought three good friends on this journey and then we started looking for speakers.
+I invited three close friends to join this adventure, and we began our search for speakers.

-## The first edition (2019)
+## The First Edition (2019)
-We got six wonderful people (aged 16 to 21) to coach and prepare for the event.
+We successfully coached and prepared six remarkable individuals, aged 16 to 21, for the event.

-Our event had to take place in the afternoon of the 6th of September as the TEDxMartigny took place later on.
-So I presented a speech to local schools and with their great cooperation we shared ideas worth spreading to 250 students aged 14 to 19.
-Everything went well, except for the fact that we started the show ten minutes late.
-The schools we worked with loved the show and wanted to come again the following year.
-The most beautiful compliment they could tell us.
+The event was scheduled for the afternoon of September 6th, just before TEDxMartigny.
+With the cooperation of local schools, I presented a speech that shared ideas worth spreading with 250 students aged 14 to 19.
+Despite a ten-minute delay at the start, the event went smoothly.
+The positive feedback from the schools, eager to return the following year, was our most rewarding compliment.

-The event took place at the Alambic theater and the show was 1 hour and 30 minutes long.

-It was a Friday and hopefully we have been able to skip school for that day (with the authorization of the direction, of course).
+Held at the Alambic Theater, the show lasted 1 hour and 30 minutes.
+It was a memorable Friday, and with the school's permission, we were able to skip classes for the day.

-Here's what I had to do:
+### My Responsibilities
-- Manage the whole operation (all the administrative tasks included)
+- Managed the entire operation, including administrative tasks
-- Coach three speakers (out of six)
+- Coached three out of six speakers
-- Social media management (FB, Twitter, Instagram)
+- Handled social media management (Facebook, Twitter, Instagram)

-Here are the main "one-time" tasks I have done:
+### Key One-Time Tasks
-- Contacted TED and got the licence for more than 100 attendees
+- Secured a license from TED for over 100 attendees
+- Selected and coached speakers
-- Found the speakers
+- Gained support from the state’s educational department
-- Obtained the support of our state (educational department)
-- Contacted one of the two schools and personally presented the project to them
+- Presented the project to one of the schools
-- Introduced the event and the speakers on stage with one of my colleague.
+- Co-hosted the event and introduced speakers on stage with a colleague

-My friends did a great job through all of this and I can't thank them enough for their motivation and engagement.
-None of this would have been possible without teamwork.
+My friends played a crucial role, and their motivation and commitment were invaluable.
+This project truly showcased the power of teamwork.

-=== :icon-bookmark: What I personally learned that year
+=== :icon-bookmark: What I Learned in 2019
-- You should not be afraid to ask.
-Very often things work out well.
-Even after a refusal, life goes on.
+- Don't be afraid to ask.
+Often, things work out well, and even after refusals, life goes on.
 ===

-## The second edition (2021)
+## The Second Edition (2021)

-Because of COVID, we had to skip one edition.
-We organized that event over 2 years.
-There were many challenges, including compliance with COVID standards and the fact that schools were not allowed to go on field trips because of COVID.
-To counteract this, we decided to open the doors to the general public for the first time, which meant that we had to increase our efforts to bring people in.
-This kind of event is a hard sell in times of COVID and at the time of revival of social events.
-Still, we managed to gather over 100 people on the D-Day.
+Due to COVID-19, we had to skip the 2020 edition and organized the next event over two years.
+The challenges were numerous, including adhering to COVID-19 protocols and schools' restrictions on field trips.
+To address this, we opened the event to the general public for the first time, increasing our efforts to attract attendees.
+Despite the difficulties, we managed to gather over 100 people on the event day.

-Again, I was in charge of the administration:
+Again, I took charge of administration:
-- Direction of the organization of the event
+- Directed the organization of the event
-- License Management
+- Managed licensing
-- Guest management / Networking
+- Oversaw guest management and networking
-- Volunteer Management
+- Coordinated volunteer efforts
-- Social media accounts management
+- Managed social media accounts
-- Marketing
+- Handled marketing
-- Management and coaching of a few speakers
+- Coached several speakers
-- Relationship management with the parent TEDx: the TEDxMartigny managed by Neurhone
+- Maintained relations with the parent TEDx organization, TEDxMartigny, managed by Neurhone

-As well as other tasks:
+### Additional Tasks
-- On-stage presentation of speakers
+- Presented speakers on stage
-- Creating the program
+- Created the event program
-- Stage director
+- Directed the stage operations

-=== :icon-bookmark: What I personally learned that year
+=== :icon-bookmark: What I Learned in 2021
-- Knowing how to delegate more is important, otherwise it is easy to overload yourself and not be able to give your 100% in each task that requires a great effort.
-- You have to be ready on all fronts on D-Day and anticipate all the cases that may arise.
+- Delegating tasks is crucial to avoid overloading yourself, ensuring you can give 100% to tasks that require significant effort.
+- Being prepared for all eventualities on the event day and anticipating potential issues is essential.
 ===